jaguardado123/flutter_hw_3/README.md

-# Homework 3 - Layout Widgets
+# Homework 3 - Flutter Layout

 The objective for this homework is to learn to layout widgets.
 For each of the question you will need to layout widgets so they match the screenshots provided.